TheWizardsCode/AutomatedExplorer/Documentation/unka.md

   * `verticalVelocity` - the current up/down velocity
   * `forwardVelocity` - the current forward/backward velocity.

 How you setup this controller is entirely up to you.
-We have provdided an example for Unka in `Animations/Unka Animation Controller`.
+We have provided an example for Unka in `Packacges/Wizards Code - Automated Explorer/Animations/Unka Animation Controller`.
 This uses a blend tree setup and we find it works well.
-Note, to use it you will probably have to add the animations into the controller after you have imported Unka.
+Note, to use it you will have to add the animations into the controller after you have imported Unka.

 ## Sounds Conroller